pavanpanche/Spring-Boot-Starter-Project/README.md

 A Spring Boot starter boilerplate that includes **JWT Authentication**, **Spring Security**, **Role-Based Access Control**, **Spring Data JPA**, and a fully configured **environment-based setup** — ready to use out of the box.

-- ✅ This repo is for my own practice and helps me save time for auth setup and config.
-We are not forcing anyone to use it, but anyone can refer to it for knowledge purposes.
+- ✅ This repository is created for my personal practice and to save time on authentication setup and configuration.
+It is open for anyone to explore and learn from.
-- ✅ If you want to use this, just clone it, connect it to your own Git repo, and start building new features on top of it.
+- ✅ To use it, simply clone the repository, connect it to your own Git repository, and start adding new features.

 📂 **Public repository** — [Spring Boot Starter Project](https://github.com/pavanpanche/Spring-Boot-Starter-Project)